Hexag0ne/cookle/README.md

-# Semantic Web
+# Cookle search
-Semantic web project where we're creating a web platform to provide insightful search results, using Google Custom Search API, Alchemy API, DB Spotlight, and other resources...
+Search engine for recipes : Web platform to provide insightful search results, using Aylien API, DB Spotlight, SPARQL queries and other resources (like a recipe API!).

 Install
 -------